Is your dog walking with an abnormal gait? Unfortunately, limping in dogs is very common.

 Understand why your dog’s limping

-Your vet will offer treatment to your pup, and they’re also the best person to provide advice on the best way to deal with your pet’s lameness.
+Your vet will offer treatment to your pup, and they’re also the best person to advise on how to deal with your pet’s lameness.